Benito Juárez: Interbellum presidency

 The main French pretext for subsequently invading Mexico had been specifically the issue of the Jecker Bonds, a series of high interest loans which had been contracted through a Swiss banker named Jecker, by the Conservative government during the Reform War.
 When the government of Juárez refused to honor the debts contracted by the Conservative government, Jecker took his complaints to the government of France.

 The issue of monarchy came about through the efforts of certain Mexican monarchist exiles acting independently of the Mexican government.
 Monarchism in Mexico had been reduced to irrelevance after the fall of the extremely short lived First Mexican Empire in 1823.
 When José María Gutiérrez de Estrada had attempted to revive the issue by proposing a monarchy for the country in 1840, he was driven out of the country by public outrage, which included condemnation from both the Liberal Party and the Conservative Party.

 Rejected by his own country, Estrada sought support for his monarchical project abroad, gaining the aid of the Mexican diplomat José Manuel Hidalgo y Esnaurrízar, who personally knew Empress Eugenie of France, and had won her over to the idea of a Mexican monarchy as early as 1857 Eugenie was enthusiastic about the effort to establish a monarchy in Mexico, but Napoleon III was skeptical, afraid of offending the United States through the violation of the Monroe Doctrine.
-This concern was rendered null by the outbreak of the American Civil War in 1861, and President Juárez’ 1861 decree suspending foreign debts, which gave France a pretext to send troops to Mexico.
+This concern was rendered null by the outbreak of the American Civil War in 1861, and President Juárez's 1861 decree suspending foreign debts, which gave France a pretext to send troops to Mexico.
 Napoleon III saw an advantage in establishing a client state on the American continent which could also serve as a buffer state to United States expansionism.

 For the meantime, however, Napoleon III kept his full aims hidden.
 Negotiations with Wykes had broken down and the minister wrote back to London advocating that the British Navy make a show of force.
-London and Paris began to make arrangements over the matter, and soon invited the government of Spain, which had also been affected by the President Juárez’ suspension of debts.
+London and Paris began to make arrangements over the matter, and soon invited the government of Spain, which had also been affected by the President Juárez's suspension of debts.
 On 31 October 1861, the Convention of London was signed between France, Great Britain, and Spain, formalizing plans to militarily intervene in Mexico for the purposes of arranging its debt payments.